yndajas/Twitch-YndaBot/README.md

     2. After `CLIENT_ID=`, enter the client ID from step three in the previous section
     3. After `BOT_NICK=`, enter your bot's username
     4. You can leave `BOT_PREFIX=!` unchanged unless you want a different command prefix
-    5. After `CHANNEL=`, enter the channel you want the bot to work on
+    5. After `CHANNELS=`, enter the channels you want the bot to work on as a comma-separated list, e.g. `myChannel` for one channel, or `firstChannel,secondChannel` for two channels

 ## Running the bot